gabekanegae/gabekanegae.github.io/_posts/2020-9-18-reverse-engineering-lunia.md

 Now came the scary part: 1528 bytes (that's `38*40 + 8`...) until the last 4, another separator.
 Again, if you are following on the image, that's at line `000014E0`.

 **I assumed there had to be at least 38 triplets of floats somewhere, to represent one vertex for each bone name found earlier, somehow.** As 1528 is indeed divisible by 4, the size of a `float` (or `int`), I decided to break it down into 4-byte groups, and doing that, I noticed there were **lots of triples of `00 00 80 3F`**.
 By looking at the character representations of the binary data back in the image, they can be easily spotted by the sequence `..Ç?..Ç?..Ç?`.
-Keeping in mind the [endianness](https://en.wikipedia.org/wiki/Endianness), **it turns out that `0x3F800000` in [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) is exactly `1.0`**!
+With [endianness](https://en.wikipedia.org/wiki/Endianness) in mind, **it turns out that `0x3F800000` in [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) is exactly `1.0`**!
 That left me confident I was on the right path.

 Taking the 1528 bytes, ignoring the first 8 (`00 00 00 80 47 92 36 41`), and splitting the rest into 38 groups of 40 bytes (10 `float`s) each gave me a hunch to further split those 10 `float`s into groups of 1, 3, 3, and 3.
 Here's a snippet of that, with prettier whitespace: